discord/dave-protocol/protocol.md

 When the MLS group must be re-created, this message will carry an `epoch` of 1.
 Upon receiving a [dave_protocol_prepare_epoch opcode (24)](#dave_protocol_prepare_epoch-24) with an `epoch = 1`, the client must generate and send a new key package to the voice gateway.
 The voice gateway then follows the usual negotiation process for MLS group creation (described in [Initial Group Creation](#initial-group-creation)).

-Once all clients are ready for the protocol change they this report to the voice gateway using the [dave_protocol_ready_for_transition opcode (23)](#dave_protocol_ready_for_transition-23).
+Once all clients are ready for the protocol change, they report to the voice gateway using the [dave_protocol_ready_for_transition opcode (23)](#dave_protocol_ready_for_transition-23).
 When the MLS group is being re-created or moving to a new epoch, clients report that they are ready for the transition after processing the commit.
 When the MLS group is retained, clients report that they are ready for the transition once they prepare their receiving frame decryptors for the protocol version to be used for the given transition ID.

 After all clients are ready (or after a timeout), the voice gateway announces that the transition should be executed via the [dave_protocol_execute_transition opcode (22)](#dave_protocol_execute_transition-22).
 Upon receipt of this message, media senders begin using the new protocol version and new key ratchet (if applicable).